-Our health and wellbeing is taken very seriously by the organisation only 36% believe that their employer will provide adequate mental health support for staff as workplaces adapt to dealing with the pandemic 6%
+Only 36% believe that their employer will provide adequate mental health support for staff as workplaces adapt to dealing with the pandemic 4%

 Once again, the public sector outperforms the private sector (69% versus 63%).
 And interestingly a higher percentage of older workers (71%) feel their health and wellbeing are taken seriously than younger workers (64%), which may reflect a focus of effort on protecting older workers from COVID-19.